-The week that I get to teach about Earth and space is honestly one of my favorite science weeks of the year!
+The week that I get to teach my First Grade students about objects in the sky is honestly one of my favorite science weeks of the year!

 We cover every “object in the sky” from the sun, to the clouds, stars, moon and planets.

 We talk about what is different about day and night and how the different time of day is usually a different kind of temperature.
 I think we often take for granted that kids need to be taught these little life skills and this unit is such a fun way to do so!

 My favorite part, and the kids' favorite part too, is when we start talking about Astronauts.
 I know astronauts are not usually in the first grade science curriculum, but learning about the profession of astronauts is such a fun way to tie it all together while also giving your students an aspiration for the future!